-- July 1, 2020; - the first day of the month coincident with or next following your date of employment; or - the date you first are Actively at Work in an Eligible Class.
+- January 1, 2020; - the first day of the month following your date of employment; or - the date you first are Actively at Work in an Eligible Class.

 You are also eligible for Employee Dental Insurance during any Enrollment Period or as a result of a Family Status Change, provided you are Actively at Work and in an Eligible Class.